Saad-Ishtiaq/Saad-Ishtiaq/README.md

 ## 🌱 What I'm Learning
 I'm pursuing a **Master’s in Computer and System Sciences** at the University of Stockholm, focusing on:
 - Foundations of Data Science
 - Enterprise Computing and ERP Systems
+- Project Management

 ## 💼 Professional Experience
 - **Senior Software Engineer** at Devsinc: